-It is worth mentioning that Blum et.\ al.\ \cite{blum} also introduce a hierarchy of complexity classes analogous to the complexity class NP, but over the reals (this also generalizes to other rings).
+It is worth mentioning that Blum et.\ al.~\cite{blum} also introduced a hierarchy of complexity classes analogous to the complexity class NP, but over the reals (or other rings).
 Their canonical model of computation is the so-called Blum-Shub-Smale machine (BSS).
-The main difference between this approach and ours is that BSS accepts real numbers as input.
-However, the classes \ER, \FER, \EFR work with ordinary Turing machines, which only take strings over a finite (say, binary) alphabet as input.
+The main difference between these approaches is that BSS accepts real numbers as input and the arithmetic operations over the reals can be performed at unit cost, while the classes discussed in our paper (\ER, \FER, \EFR) work with ordinary Turing machines, accepting only finite strings over finite alphabets.